Dogstudio/dogstudio-nuxt-starter/README.md

 ## Nuxt 3 Roadmap

-- :checkmark: Upgrade `dependencies` and `devDependencies`
+- :white_check_mark: Upgrade `dependencies` and `devDependencies`
-- :checkmark: Migrate architecture from Nuxt 2 to Nuxt 3
+- :white_check_mark: Migrate architecture from Nuxt 2 to Nuxt 3
-- :checkmark: Migrate plugins from Nuxt 2 to Nuxt 3
+- :white_check_mark: Migrate plugins from Nuxt 2 to Nuxt 3
 - :construction: Migrate stores from Nuxt 2 to Nuxt 3
 - :construction: Migrate locales from Nuxt 2 to Nuxt 3
 - :construction: Migrate Vue 2 to Vue 3 with Composition API